 There are a number of ways to create test scenarios.
 The following discussion provides the general guidelines,

 Decide on one scenario format that you will use for all test scenarios.
-There are many formats available such as given/when/then and with/without/exception statements in both sequential and concurrent (parallel) formats.
+Many formats are available, such as given/when/then and with/without/exception statements in sequential and concurrent (parallel) formats.

-Test scenarios can be written using the format that is most comfortable for each individual.
+Test scenarios can be written using the most comfortable format for each individual.

-While choosing the format, keep in mind your organization’s standards and any other documents or guidelines that are used to define functional requirements such as use cases or user stories.
+While choosing the format, remember your organization’s standards and any other documents or guidelines used to define functional requirements, such as use cases or user stories.
 If you are a new team member, learn from one of the existing members how they write test scenarios before making changes.

 Some of the commonly used test scenario formats are,

-Given/When/Then format is the sequential format where it starts with a series of given statements followed by one or more when statements and ends with a single then statement.
-Given – A statement that provides context for the subject of interest; When – An event that occurs that causes the subject of interest to do something; Then – The outcome or result after the subject has done something.
+Given/When/Then is the sequential format that starts with a series of given statements followed by one or more when statements and ends with a single then statement.
+Given – A statement providing context for the subject of interest; When – An event that causes the subject of interest to do something; Then – The outcome or result after the subject has done something.

-There is no limitation on the number of then statements and given, when and then can be used in any combination.
-In addition, there are variations available for print/display statements such as Print (or Display) “Line1”, Line2, Line3 where the first line is expected to be printed and the subsequent lines are used for comments.
+There is no limitation on the number of then statements, and given, when and then can be used in any combination.
+In addition, variations are available for print/display statements such as Print (or Display) “Line1”, Line2, Line3 where the first line is expected to be printed and the subsequent lines are used for comments.

 Given login user as John_Doe, password as “password”, Username should display “John Doe” using “Welcome to XYZ site.” message on UserAgent area

-When a user tries to log in as John_Doe with password “password”
+When a user tries to log in as John_Doe with the password “password”

-Then expect the message to be displayed in the UserAgent area As we can see here, we are able to clearly define expectations for all related modules by using given/when statements.
-There is no doubt how this test scenario will behave when executed.
-A sentence in natural language can be used in any combination such as,
+Then, expect the message to be displayed in the UserAgent area.
+As we can see here, we can clearly define expectations for all related modules by using given/when statements.
+There is no doubt about how this test scenario will behave when executed.
+A sentence in natural language can be used in any combination, such as,

-When a user tries to log in as John_Doe with password “password” then expect the message to be displayed in the UserAgent area
+When a user tries to log in as John_Doe with password “password, ” expect the message to be displayed in the UserAgent area.

-Decide on one format that is most comfortable for you and communicate it effectively so that all members of your team use the same format.
+Decide on the most comfortable format for you and communicate it effectively so that all team members use the same format.

 The following diagram illustrates the Given/When/Then format.

-The given section defines the initial context or state and provides information on how it was set up.
+The given section defines the initial context or state and provides information on its setup.
 The when section introduces an event that causes a change to the scenario.
-The then section describes what happens after the subject has reacted to the stimulus.
+The section describes what happens after the subject has reacted to the stimulus.

 We can also write test scenarios using with/without/exception statements.
 The following diagram illustrates it,

-The use of with/without statements reduces the need for writing a large number of scenarios.
-However, it loses some of the clarity provided by the given/when/then format when it comes to identifying all modules affected in case of an exception condition is raised during execution.
+The use of with/without statements reduces the need to write a large number of scenarios.
+However, it loses some of the clarity provided by the given/when/then format when it comes to identifying all modules affected in case an exception condition is raised during execution.

 Why create Test Scenarios?